-- 1. Preliminary checks.
-For any upgrade, review the information in General Considerations for Upgrade to or Downgrade from FastIron 09.0.10a or Later on page 11 and then follow the instructions in Initial Steps on page 13 to determine the current software versions, license requirements, and instructions on where to download the software. - Unless configured, syslogs do not persist across reloads. - 2.
+- The UFI image copy is the recommended software upgrade method for both standalone devices and traditional stacks.
+All hardware plaforms support UFI images for software upgrade.
+Only the ICX 7650 supports both non-UFI images and UFI images. - Preliminary checks.
+For any upgrade, review the information in General Considerations for Upgrade to FastIron Release 10.0.00 or Later on page 12 and General Considerations for Upgrade to FastIron Release 09.0.10a or Later on page 22, and then follow the instructions in Initial Steps on page 23 to determine the current software versions, license requirements, and instructions on where to download the software. - Unless configured, syslogs do not persist across reloads. - 2.
 Upgrade the software.
-For a step-by-step upgrade, refer to Upgrade Process on page 27.
+For a step-by-step upgrade, refer to Upgrade Process on page 35.